29 March 2002

 NEW SIGNING?

-from Rushden & Diamonds.
-However Diamonds have a 24hr recall on the
+& Diamonds.
+However Diamonds have a 24hr recall on

 ENGLAND CALLING

-and an injury to Brown, at this late stage of the season, could
+to Brown, at this late stage of the season, could have

-Chester City Football Club, not by England.
-I tried to get him withdrawn
+City Football Club, not by England.
+I tried to get him

 18 March 2002